Rossnkama/team17-hatch-project/README.md

-# hatch-template-project - replace with your project name
+# team17-hatch-project - replace with your project name

 This template project should be forked by hatch teams.